dhellmann/pymotw/PyMOTW/datetime/index.rst

 .. }}}
 .. {{{end}}}

 The resolution for time is limited to microseconds.
 More precise values are truncated.

 .. include:: datetime_time_resolution.py
     :literal:
     :start-after: #end_pymotw_header

-In fact, using floating point numbers for the microsecond argument generates a DeprecationWarning.
+In fact, using floating point numbers for the microsecond argument generates a :ref:`DeprecationWarning <exceptions-DeprecationWarning>`.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'datetime_time_resolution.py'))